ShooterAndy/Dicecord/help/commands.md

 * **/draw** — draws the requested amount of cards from the saved deck.
 * **/deal** — deals the requested amount of cards from the saved deck.
 * **/drawShuffled** — draws the requested amount of cards from a fresh deck.
-* **/drawPrivate** — draws the requested amount of cards from the saved deck and sends the results to your Direct Messages.
 * **/insert** — inserts the specified cards into the saved deck at random positions.
 * **/slots** — displays a random result from a customizable slot machine.
 * **/settings** — configures per-server bot settings (admin only).
 See `/help topic:settings` for details.